EatKFCinMc/IdleScreen/README.md

 # Idle Overlay

-Small Windows app that shows a full-screen black overlay after the user has been idle for a configurable time.
+Small Windows app that shows a fullscreen black overlay after the user has been idled for a configurable time.
 Compatible with OLED screen the most.

 ## Build
 ```powershell